0115 964 7740 - law@curtisparkinson.com

 Conclusion

-The expert evidence was undoubtedly an important factor in how Deputy Master Linwood reached his decision.
+The expert evidence was undoubtedly an essential factor in how Deputy Master Linwood reached his decision.
 Still, his final judgment underlines how factual and documentary evidence plays a central role in determining whether a forgery occurred.

 Our Advice